ksylvan/mcp/README.md

 - Rotate your PAT regularly.
 - Use separate tokens for automation vs. personal use.
 - Never commit `env.sh`.
-- If using a self-hosted GitHub Enterprise Server, ensure `GITHUB_HOST` matches the base URL (including protocol).
+- If using a self-hosted GitHub Enterprise Server, ensure `GITHUB_ENTERPRISE_HOST` matches the base URL (including protocol).

 ---